BrianSidebotham/arm-tutorial-rpi/part-5/readme.md

 ## Getting a UART Text Console

 Read that title carefully, not getting a graphics Text Console but instead getting some text out of the code to help us debug.
 As the code becomes more complex we need better ways of debugging.
 A later tutorial will talk about using JTAG but for now we can have the basic UART based text debugging that gets us out of most holes!

+> **TODO:** Add FTDI connection diagram to this section + image of PuTTY console

 ### AUX peripheral